Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 4. Consistency in Leadership

 Consistency in leadership is key to building trust within your team.
 Ensure that you apply your standards and expectations consistently across all team members.
-This consistency helps team members understand what to expect, promoting fairness and reducing any perception of favouritism.
+This consistency helps team members understand what to expect, promotes fairness, and reduces perceptions of favouritism.

-Consistency should also extend to the way you handle situations.
-Whether it's addressing performance issues, recognising achievements, or providing feedback, your team should perceive a fair and equitable approach.
+Consistency should also extend to how you handle situations.
+Whether you address performance issues, recognise achievements, or provide feedback, your team should perceive a fair and equitable approach.

 5. Trust Your Team